amcharts/amcharts3-react/README.md

 * Fixing a bug which caused stock charts to not update correctly

 ### 1.1.4
-* Deprecating using `AmCharts` with Webpack, instead use `AmCharts.React`
+* Deprecating using `AmCharts` with webpack, instead use `AmCharts.React`
-* Adding in the various global `AmCharts` properties for Webpack
+* Adding in the various global `AmCharts` properties for webpack

 ### 1.1.3
 * Fixing a bug that caused the `listeners` to trigger multiple times